Fresh bright tones, a natural look and an appearance that communicates luxury – what’s not to like about marble bathroom ideas?

 Up the indulgence of a soak in the tub by surrounding yourself within marble bathroom ideas.
 Here, black 'brassware' – including a bath filler, hand shower and flush plate – are in striking contrast and give a material with such classical connotations a very sharp and modern bathroom look.

 3. Make a feature of the shower in marble

 When you want to use a smaller amount of marble, whether for budget or aesthetic choices, there are few better ways than cladding a shower enclosure.
 What better feeling than stepping into your own bubble of luxury every morning or evening?

 A dark bathroom colour scheme allows the marble to really pop and become a statement, standout feature.

 4. Go wall-to-wall herringbone marble

-This wet room look combines two key trends – marble and herringbone tile patterns.
+This wet room look combines two key trends – marble bathroom ideas and herringbone tile patterns.
 The way the tiles have been laid and the playful way the dark and light surfaces combine give the space a very contemporary and upscale feel.